ainneo/basic-git-workflow/README.md

  ## Creating a Fork
 Whether you're trying to give back to the open source community or collaborating on your own projects, knowing how to properly fork and generate pull requests is essential.
-Unfortunately, it's quite easy to make mistakes or not know what you should do when you're initially learning the process.

 Fork repo by clicking fork button...